fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.tenable.com/blog/cve-2021-41773-path-traversal-zero-day-in-apache-http-server-exploited">-CVE-2021-41773: Path Traversal Zero-Day in Apache HTTP Server Exploited</a>

+<a href="https://www.rcesecurity.com/2022/07/WordPress-Transposh-Exploiting-a-Blind-SQL-Injection-via-XSS/">-Here's my story about 8 CVEs resulting in a plugin removal and more than $30,000 in bounties!</a>

 <a href="https://hackerone.com/reports/1439026">-Discoverability by phone number/email restriction bypass</a>

 <a href="https://hackerone.com/reports/1273292">-Internal Gitlab Ticket Disclosure via External Slack Channels</a>